So You've Become A Rabid Fan Of Women's Soccer. Now What?

 Every member of the U.S. Women's National Team plays in the National Women's Soccer League.
 Good news: The league's season is less than halfway through — meaning that in short order, the players you watched tear up the field in France are players you can watch in real life.

-The league has nine teams: Chicago Red Stars; North Carolina Courage (Raleigh); Portland Thorns (Oregon); Sky Blue FC (Central New Jersey); Washington Spirit (D.C.); Houston Dash; Orlando Pride (Florida); Reign FC (Tacoma, Wash.); Utah Royals FC (Salt Lake City).
+The league has nine teams: Chicago Red Stars; North Carolina Courage (Raleigh metro area); Portland Thorns (Oregon); Sky Blue FC (Central New Jersey); Washington Spirit (D.C.); Houston Dash; Orlando Pride (Florida); Reign FC (Seattle-Tacoma); Utah Royals FC (Salt Lake City).

 Some of the NWSL's teams are thriving — the Portland Thorns, in particular, enjoy a fervent following.
 The team attracted an average of nearly 17,000 fans a game last year.
 Researchers have studied what they say is the Thorns' world-leading popularity and found that the fan culture was the No. 1 reason people loved going to matches.
 Excited fans beget more excited fans.